NREL/EnergyPlus/design/FY2023/NFP_MultispeedFans.md

 Two optional new fields are added to allow a multiple speed fan.

 	...
-  	A21, \field Design Specification Multispeed Fan Object Type
+  	A21, \field Design Specification Multispeed Object Type
        \type choice
-       \key FanPerformance:Multispeed
+       \key UnitarySystemPerformance:Multispeed
-       \note Enter the type of performance specification object used to describe the multispeed fan.
+       \note Enter the type of performance specification object used to describe the multispeed coil or fan.
-  	A22; \field Design Specification Multispeed Fan Object Name
+  	A22; \field Design Specification Multispeed Object Name
        \type object-list
-       \object-list FanPerformaceNames
+       \object-list UnitarySystemPerformaceNames
-       \note Enter the name of the performance specification object used to describe the multispeed fan.
+       \note Enter the name of the performance specification object used to describe the multispeed coil or fan.

-If the entered heating coil type is Coil:Heating:WaterToAirHeatPump:EquationFit, the multiple fan spees are allowed, the full water flow rate is assumed.
+If the entered heating coil type is Coil:Heating:WaterToAirHeatPump:EquationFit, the multiple fan speeds are allowed, the full water flow rate is assumed.
 The fan air flow cycles between adjacent speeds based on the cooling/heating capacity.

 If the entered heating coil type is Coil:Heating:WaterToAirHeatPump:VariableSpeedEquationFit, the input of Number of Speeds should be the same number defined in FanPerformance:Multispeed.
 The fan air flow speed coordinates with the cooling/heating coil stage for variable speed water to air coils.